 The knock-on effect of adverse publicity and reputational damage could also impact on a future business expansion.
 It may, for example, be more difficult to secure investment or leverage and it could reduce the overall value of your business.

 Technology companies have a key role to play in the future of the financial services sector but they need to constantly evaluate operational and compliance measures to mitigate risk.

-Then the best way how is with a free Startup Legal Session where you sit down with a legal expert who will tell you what you need to do to build a solid legal foundation in your business.
-Book your session by clicking below.
+Then the best way is booking a call with our legal team.
+We will guide you about what you need to build a solid legal foundation in your business.